Week view displays one week of your calendar by default (with the option to redefine “week” as any period from 2–14 days).

 To scroll backward or forward one day at a time, swipe left or right with two fingers on a trackpad, swipe left or right with one finger with a Magic Mouse, or press ⌘-Option-Left Arrow or ⌘-Option Right Arrow.

-You can change Week view to show any range from 2–14 days by using the View > Days in Week submenu or by going to BusyCal > Preferences > General and choosing the desired time period from the “Week view shows” pop-up menu.
-You can also change the week’s start day and the number of hours shown at a time in General Preferences, and various display styles in Appearance Preferences.
+You can change Week view to show any range from 2–14 days by using the View > Days in Week submenu or by going to BusyCal > Settings > General and choosing the desired time period from the “Week view shows” pop-up menu.
+You can also change the week’s start day and the number of hours shown at a time in General Settings, and various display styles in Appearance Settings.

 Changing Event / Task Times